utkarshkolhe/receipt-processor/README.md

 ## Input validation
 Input Validation implemented in [Item_Model](/api/models/item_model.go) and [Receipt_Model](/api/models/receipt_model.go).
 Types of input validation done:
-1. All fields retailer, description, time, date and prices follow their specified regex pattern as defined in [API_YML](/api.yml) .
+1. All fields (retailer, shortDescription, purchaseTime, purchaseDate, price, etc) follow their specified regex pattern as defined in [API_YML](/api.yml) .
 Can be updated in [Constants](/api/config/constants.go)
 2. total of receipts equals sum of prices of items in Receipts
-3. Receipts has MinItemsInReceipt(default=1) items.
+3. Receipt has MinItemsInReceipt(default=1) items.
 Can be updated in [Constants](/api/config/constants.go)

 ## Testing
 Testing automatically done while building docker image.